This article contains a series of tips and recommendations based on the experience of countless store owners.

-The catalog provides a set of structured lists that are available to pick from throughout the application.
-Requiring users to pick from a structured list that is controlled by a manager is the best way to organize data, to keep it free of clutter, and to provide relevant reports to managers.
-Structured lists eliminate common problems such as duplication of items to due misspellings, alternate spellings, or abbreviations.
+The Catalog provides a set of structured lists that are available to pick from, throughout the application.
+Requiring users to pick from a structured list that is controlled by a manager is the best way to organize data and provide relevant reports to managers.
+Structured lists eliminate common problems such as duplication of items due to mispellings, alternate spellings, or abbreviations.

 - Devices - a list of devices that are repaired in the shop

 - Parts - a list of replaceable parts that may be kept on hand and useful for repairing devices

 - Labor - a list of labor fees or charges that may be due for repairs performed

 - Accessories - a list of accessories that may be available for sale

 - Misc - a list of other items that may be available for sale

 The price check screen allows a user to quickly search the inventory of one or more locations by keyword, SKU, UPC, or serial number for pricing and availability of the desired item(s).